 Don’t Let an Argument Get in the Way of a Good Relationship: An Umbrella Analogy

-If you are in an argument with your partner or you’re upset with them, and you step outside in the rain – would you stand under the umbrella together or leave them out in the rain?
+If you are in an argument with your partner or upset with them, and you step outside in the rain Would you stand under the umbrella together or leave them out in the rain?

 Preventing Arguments from Damaging Your Relationship